websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ## Editing Toolbar

-You can access tools for creating unique user experiences, setting localized translations, switching between edit modes, and more by using the Content Page toolbar.
+The Content Page toolbar contains tools for creating unique user experiences, setting localized translations, switching between edit modes, and more.

 ![Click on Edit to access the Content Page toolbar.](./editing-content-pages/images/02.png)

 ### Experiences

-Using the *Experience* drop-down menu, you can create copies of the current page that you can customize for a specific audience.
+Using the *Experience* drop-down menu, you can create copies of the current page to customize for a specific audience.
 See [Content Page Personalization](../../personalizing-site-experience/experience-personalization/content-page-personalization.md) for more information.

 ### Translations